reslario/senscale/README.md

 ## Configuration
 A default configuration file will be generated the first time the program is run, after which it can be found at ``C:\Users\<user>\AppData\Roaming\reslario\senscale\config\config.toml``.

+## Limitations
+As senscale uses the RawAccel drivers, there is always a one second delay when changing the mouse sensitivity.